mikikichi/sun-kernel/README.md

 For a comprehensive list of the GPL 3.0 license, check in the licenses file above or go to https://www.gnu.org/licenses/gpl-3.0.en.html.

-As of the terms of GPL 3.0, we cannot require you give credit in any use of this code outside of this project, however we politely request that you do to help support and continue the Sun and Cosmix project.
+As of the terms of GPL 3.0, we cannot require you give credit in any use of this code outside of this project, however we politely request that you do to help support and continue the Sun project.